nquinlan/cal.mlh.io/README.md

 -----

 ## Fork it, hack it and improve it!
-We've opened sourced the guts behind the MLH Calendar, which is built using Ruby/Sinatra.
+We've open sourced the guts behind the MLH Calendar, which is built using Ruby/Sinatra.
 If you already have Ruby and Git installed, it's as simple as:

 ```
 $ git clone https://github.com/mlh/cal.mlh.io.git